statsmaths/blog/_posts/2018-01-25-cleanNLP2-quickstart.md

 ### Step 3: Format the input data

 There are many formats for inputing data to cleanNLP package.
-We will use the simpliest format that consists of simply taking a character vector containing one element per document.
+We will use the simplest format that consists of simply taking a character vector containing one element per document.
 Here I will create a small input vector of three well-known quotes: